walterimaican/nightlight/README.md

 - `NightlightApp.cs` contains the icon UI
 - `ThemeSwitcher.cs` contains the code to change Windows Registry values

-To do a clean build and run Nightlight, use the following command in your CLI:
+To do a clean build and start Nightlight, run the following command in your CLI:
 ```
 make
 ```